NFL Europe: 1991–92

 In the United States, television coverage was provided by the ABC and USA Network.
 The reported cost of the contracts varied.
 According to the Los Angeles Times, ABC committed to $28 million over two years, and USA Network committed to $25 million for the same length of time with an additional two-year option.
 Ratings were characterized as "poor" in the inaugural season, with ABC averaging a 2.1 rating and USA Network averaging a 1.2 rating.
 Television ratings in the United States were "dismal" during the league's second season, with ABC averaging a 1.7 rating and USA Network averaging a 1.1 rating.
 As a result, ABC's payment was reduced to $3 million while USA saw theirs lowered to $10 million.
 According to The New York Times, USA Network was "not happy" with this arrangement and did not heavily promote the league as a result.

 International teams aired on different domestic networks.
-Montreal Machine games were aired in English on The Sports Network and in French on RDS.
+Montreal Machine games were aired in English on TSN and in French on RDS.
 Coverage in Europe was mostly on satellite television.
 Eurosport showed games on delay and Super Channel aired the 1991 World Bowl.
 In the United Kingdom, Channel 4 showed half-hour highlights of Monarchs games on Saturday mornings.
 Larry Eichel of the Philadelphia Inquirer wrote that "The only way a Monarchs fan could watch the team's first-round playoff game from the Meadowlands was to go to Wembley to see it on closed circuit."